hilliao/enterprise-solutions/googlecloud/dlp-de-id/README.md

 # Data loss prevention API example
 Unit tests for [the DLP sensitive data de-identification and re-identification](https://cloud.google.com/dlp/docs/deidentify-sensitive-data#dlp_deidentify_replace-python) using Pseudonymization.
-[The video in the article](https://cloud.google.com/dlp/docs/pseudonymization) shows 3 methods where the 2 reversible methods are implemented here.
+[The video in the article](https://cloud.google.com/dlp/docs/pseudonymization) shows 3 methods where the 2 reversible methods are implemented in this folder.
+I contributed to the deterministic encryption in [this pull request](https://github.com/googleapis/python-dlp/pull/119) from the part of the code here.

 0. `CryptoReplaceFfxFpeConfig` preserves the format for backward compatibility.
 The de-identified string has the same length.
 0. `CryptoDeterministicConfig` works best for new implementations where the de-identified string has a longer string in a different format.